krptn/djangoExample/README.md

 # Example Krptn Integration with Django

 **Note:** for multiple reasons, this example is not production ready.
-Please do not use this in such an environment but rather take ideas from here on how to integrate Flask and Krptn.
+Please do not use this in such an environment but rather take ideas from here on how to integrate Django and Krptn.

 **Note:** in this example, the Django Admin page is not configured to work with Krptn.